 Although significant progress has been made in recent years in modeling cold pools, due to their important role in convection, challenges remain.
 For example, the life cycle of cold pools, including their birth, death or collisions, needs to be addressed.
 After highlighting the impact of thermals on humidity variations within cold pools, we encourage the development of a parameterization of thermals capable of taking into account their influence without leading to cloud formation.
-The issue of the propagation of cold pools from grid cell to grid cell needs to be also integrated into GCMs, as well as the wind gusts associated with their spreading.
+The First a simple parameterization of boundary layer convective transport, based for instance on a simplified version of the thermal plume model, could be included to better represent vertical mixing within the cold pools without activating the thermal plume model uniformly over the grid cell.
+The cold pool number density should become an internal variable of the model since we know it presents very different values when considering popcorn like convection over ocean or continents, or well organized long live system such as squall lines.
+A parameterization of this number density, based on a population dynamic model is presently under test.
+To end with, the issue of the propagation of cold pools from grid cell to grid cell needs to be also integrated into GCMs, as well as the wind gusts associated with their spreading.